apolichenco/Jewish-Cal/README.md

 ### Problems
 * I still have to work on styling
 * Want to add candle lighting times
-* Add a form to get candle loghting times based on written location
+* Add a form to get candle lighting times based on written location

 ### Licensing
 * I used the following website: